Seeing error code 229 on your Lennox® furnace?

-It’s important to allow a professional like one from Service Experts Heating & Air Conditioning in North America handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+It’s important to allow a professional like one from Service Experts Heating & Air Conditioning in North America work on repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.

-We want you to be fully content with our furnace repair in North America.
+We want you to be completely content with our furnace repair in North America.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to let the system to run at different speeds—and use less energy.
-These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.
+Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and be more efficient.
+These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.